In Nevada, Klobuchar’s shifts on immigration under scrutiny

 Asked Friday about the remarks, Klobuchar said that she disagrees “vehemently” with Trump’s border policies and that McAleenan had been recommended by Obama officials and other Democrats — including Nevada Sen. Catherine Cortez Masto — voted for him, too.
 Sanders and Massachusetts Sen. Elizabeth Warren, another 2020 candidate, voted no.

 Burnett reported from Chicago.
-Associated Press writer Elliott Spagat contributed to this report from San Diego.
+Associated Press writers Elliot Spagat in San Diego and Scott Sonner from Reno, Nev., contributed to this report

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “Ground Game.”